 This is payable on the estate of a person when they die.
 An Estate is essentially the value of Assets less all liabilities of a deceased person.
 The estate of the deceased person will usually pay HMRC any amount due, however if the estate doesn’t pay it or cannot pay it then the person who inherits will have to pay.

-In a nutshell, if you intend to leave your assets or money to people you know and love once you die, you could be leaving them a tax bill of up to 40% of your estate.
+Very few people know alot about the ins and outs of this law until we need to know – and then it can become a huge headache.
+In a nutshell, if you intend to leave your assets or money to people you know and love once you die, you could be leaving them a bill of up to 40% of your estate.

 By law, your estate is defined as your property, savings, and any other assets of value, after any outstanding debts and funeral costs have been paid.

-In reality, only a small number of estates are large enough to incur inheritance tax, but you should factor this into your plans when you make your will.
+In reality, only a small number of estates are large enough to incur payments, but this should be factored into plans when you make your will.

-However, before you panic, it’s important to remember that there is usually no tax to be paid if:
+However, before you panic, it’s important to remember that there is usually nothing to be paid if:

 - the total value of your estate is below the Nil Rate Band (NRB) of £325,000